zefhemel/silversearch/README.md

       basename = 15
       -- Also available: tags, aliases, directory, displayName, content },
-    -- Weighs Pages with specific attributes set through frontmatter more if that attribute is included in the search weightCustomProperties = {
+    -- Weighs pages with specific attributes set through frontmatter more if that attribute is included in the search weightCustomProperties = {
       books = 10
     },